Why SmitMask is Best Mask

 Indeed, "the best quality mask is frankly the one that you wear the right way for the longest amount of time when you're interacting with other people," said Cameron Wolfe, an infectious diseases expert and an associate professor of medicine at the Duke University School of Medicine.
 (NBC News, Jan 28, 2021)

 There is a lot of talk about masks with better filtration, multiple layers, double-masking.
-These are all great ideas if you are willing to wear these masks all the time when you are near people.
+These are all great ideas if you are willing to wear these masks all the time when you are near people in everyday situations.
 However, many people have trouble breathing in these "high filtration" masks; or they get skin irritation; or their glasses get fogged up.
 Furthermore, these masks are not tight-fitting and air goes in mostly through the gaps on the sides and don't fully protect the wearer.

-The best mask is the one that you are willing to wear the whole time you are near other people or in an enclosed space, without having to move or touch it.
+In everyday situations, the best mask is the one that you are willing to wear the whole time you are near other people, without having to move or touch it.
 It needs to cover your nose and mouth at all times.
 If you are suffocating in a mask, or getting really irritated (many masks slide around when you talk), you'll end up taking it off or wearing it under your nose, or moving it, and that defeats the whole purpose of the mask.

 "I worry more about people wearing masks down on their chins, not covering their mouths and noses, than I do about what the mask is made of," said Dr. Richard Besser, president of the Robert Wood Johnson Foundation and a former acting director of the CDC.
 (NBC News, Jan 28, 2021)